All the Celebrities Who Have a Twin You Didn't Know About - E! Online

 Famous siblings are relatively common, of course, from the Brothers Hemsworth and Jonas to the trio of sisters who make up the band Haim, and so many stars count one or more siblings as their best friends in the world, business partners, roommates, etc. But there are only so many who bunked together before they were even born.

-There are sets of celebrity twins you know well because they've been building their brand together every step of the way, à la Mary-Kate and Ashley Olsen, and others whom you've seen a lot of, only...you're just not sure which one is in which thing.
-(But you've been in a lot of our favorites, Jason and Jeremy London!)
+There are sets of celebrity twins you know well because they've been building their brand together every step of the way, à la Mary-Kate and Ashley Olsen, and others who you've seen a lot of, only...you're just not sure which one is in which thing.

 And then there are stars who were born as one-half of a pair and their brother or sister has a regular job, so you may not know who they are—but rest assured that their biggest fan is usually their twin.
+Or, in Gisele Bündchen's case, her business manager!

 "If there is a truly altruistic person I know in my life, it's my brother," Scarlett Johansson told People in 2020 of her twin, Hunter, who founded the first-responder aid organization Solar Responders.
 "He reminds me to be a better person all the time.
 I'm incredibly proud of him."

-And because we know that you now want to see what Hunter looks like immediately, without further adieu here are the celebs with twins you didn't know about—or a sibling you didn't know was their twin:
+In honor of National Twins day August 6—we're looking at you Ashton Kutcher and brother Michael—here are the celebs with twins you didn't know about, or a sibling you didn't know was their twin: